williamdemeo/Math700Homework/README.md

     class is small, I think it will be easier if all students taking the class for credit are collaborators.)

 2. Next, you should [install Git][] on your computer.

-And, if you are using a Mac or Linux, you should [upload your public ssh key][] to your GitHub account.
+3. If you are using a Mac or Linux, you should [upload a public ssh key][] to your GitHub account.

 3. Once I add you as a collaborator, you should [clone][] the Math700Homework repository to your computer's hard drive.
 How you do this may depend on